 I then wrote directly to Bishop McCormack who responded that the diocese tried in good faith, but without success, to prevent release and publication of confidential materials.
 He claimed that the Attorney General issued a subpoena to take indiscriminate custody of the priests’ files with no opportunity to challenge their publication.

-In contrast, Assistant Attorney General Neals-Erik William Delker wrote in a letter to me that under New Hampshire law, grand jury investigations, reports, and files are confidential.
+In contrast, Assistant Attorney General William Delker (now Judge Delker) wrote in a letter to me that under New Hampshire law, grand jury investigations, reports, and files are confidential.
 For the report and related documents to be published, he wrote, the Bishop of Manchester had to waive confidentiality, and did waive confidentiality, on behalf of all parties involved.

 Now, sixteen years later in a stunning development, New Hampshire Superior Court Judge Richard McNamara has denied publication of the grand jury report and investigation files in the case of St Paul’ School.
 In his 23-page order, Judge McNamara dropped a bombshell that should shake the earth beneath the feet of Catholic bishops and their lawyers across the land.
 In denying the Attorney General’s Motion to publish, he wrote:

 Making this development more stunning still, the Attorney General argued that there is in fact a precedent in New Hampshire for publishing grand jury reports: The 2003 Agreement with the Diocese of Manchester.
-It is easy to see why the current Attorney General cited this precedent.
+It is easy to see why Attorney General Gordon MacDonald cited this precedent.
 In 2003 he was an attorney representing the Diocese of Manchester in the matter of negotiating settlements.
+He was also involved in negotiating the settlements with the Diocese of Manchester and the Attorney General’s Office over which he would one day preside.

 Judge: “All Sorts of False, Damaging, One-Sided Information”